-• The CD revolves at high speed within the unit.
+The CD revolves at high speed within the unit.
 Defective (cracked or badly bent) CDs should never be used.

-• Do not use non-conventional discs such as heart-shaped, octagonal discs, etc. The CD player/changer could be damaged.
+• Do not use non-conventional discs such as heart-shaped, octagonal discs, etc. The disc may not eject resulting in a malfunction.